 - Where is the fresh produce coming from – is it bought from Australian farmers, or sourced internationally

 - What kind of ingredients are being used – coconut oil instead of vegetable? almond meal instead of flour?
-Coconut milk instead of cream?

 - What size is the meal – side by side one meal may appear more expensive.
 However what is the nutritional value?
-If a meal has 2 times the nutrition for 1.3 times the price, the cheaper is not the better bang for buck.
+If a meal has 2 times the nutrition for 1.3 times the price, then cheaper is not the better bang for buck.

 Value also needs to be considered in the wider sense – and you know that otherwise you wouldn’t be looking for this kind of service.
 What you pay a little more on now to achieve great health, will save you butt loads in the long run on medical bills.